International Alliance of Libertarian Parties

 The International Alliance of Libertarian Parties (IALP) is a global political association of libertarian parties founded in 2015 in Bournemouth, United Kingdom.
-It aims to facilitate cooperation among libertarian political organisations, promote the exchange of information and strategies, and represent libertarian viewpoints in international discussions.
+It aims to facilitate cooperation among libertarian political organizations, promote the exchange of information and strategies, and represent libertarian viewpoints in international discussions.

 The alliance brings together parties advocating individual liberty, free markets, limited government, and political decentralization, and functions as a counterpart to other transnational party networks such as the Liberal International, Socialist International, and International Democracy Union.

 Aims

 The International Alliance of Libertarian Parties (IALP) is an international organization that coordinates cooperation among political parties adhering to libertarian ideology.
-According to the organization, the alliance’s objectives are to promote libertarian principles, support the development of member parties, encourage the exchange of information and experience, and represent libertarian viewpoints in international discussions.
+According to the organization, the alliance's objectives are to promote libertarian principles, support the development of member parties, encourage the exchange of information and experience, and represent libertarian viewpoints in international discussions.

-The IALP’s work is based on ideas such as individual liberty, voluntary association, market economics, opposition to aggression, and political decentralization.
+The IALP's work is based on ideas such as individual liberty, voluntary association, market economics, opposition to aggression, and political decentralization.
 Member parties retain their political independence and participate on a voluntary basis.
 It was created as a libertarian alternative to other global political alliances, such as the International Democracy Union, Socialist International, and Liberal International.

 The organization carries out its activities through general assemblies, regional coordination structures, policy statements, and thematic working groups.